bwhitman/bread-detector/README.md

 ![Bread Detector in action](http://aps.s3.amazonaws.com/oryNG.png)

 ## Setting up

+These steps just have to happen once.
+Once you've programmed the ESP8266 and set up your data stream, you don't need to do any of this again.

  - Fork or clone this repository
- - Make sure to follow [Sparkfun's guide to setting up the Arduino environment for the ESP8266.](https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon)
+ - Follow all the steps on [this page of Sparkfun's guide to setting up the Arduino environment for the ESP8266.](https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon)
- - Create a sketch with the files in the master branch of this repository: the `BreadDetector.ino`, `OneWire.h` and `OneWire.cpp`.
  - Create a [free stream](https://data.sparkfun.com/streams/make) on data.sparkfun.com with the fields `distance`, `raw_distance`, and `temp`.
+ - Create a new sketch in Arduino, and add 3 files from the master branch of this repository: the `BreadDetector.ino`, `OneWire.h` and `OneWire.cpp`.
- - Create a file called `auth.h` in the sketch with the following
+ - Create a new file called `auth.h` in the sketch and put the following in it, replacing with your details
 ```
      const char WiFiSSID[] = "your wifi SSID";
      const char WiFiPSK[] = "your wifi's password";
      const char PublicKey[] = "your data.sparkfun.com's public key";
      const char PrivateKey[] = "your data.sparkfun.com's private key";
 ```
- - Set up a [GitHub Page](https://pages.github.com/) for your forked repository, or place the [index.html that is in the `gh-pages` branch](https://github.com/bwhitman/bread-detector/blob/gh-pages/index.html) on a publicly available web server.
-You can also just open `index.html` locally on your computer to see the graph.
+ - Either set up a [GitHub Page](https://pages.github.com/) for your forked repository, or place the [index.html that is in the `gh-pages` branch](https://github.com/bwhitman/bread-detector/blob/gh-pages/index.html) on a publicly available web server.
+(You can also just open `index.html` locally on your computer to see the graph.)
- - In the `index.html` file, change the `public_key` variable to yours, otherwise, you'll only see our bread.
+ - In that `index.html` file, change the `public_key` variable to yours, otherwise, you'll only see our bread.
- - Connect and program the sketch to the ESP8266 in Arduino
+ - Connect to the FTDI programmer and program the sketch to the ESP8266 in Arduino.

 ## Getting ready to rise